w3f/Grants-Program/applications/DAOsign.md

 **Technical design:**

-Proofs are implemented in the EIP-712 standard and adjusted to !ink ecosystem.
-Signed using user’s !ink private key.
-We are supporting this standard in Ink! smart contract to be able to verify the signature.
-Also, we are implementing an adjusted EIP-2771 standard to allow Agreement Signers gas-free delegation to publish proof on-chain.712 standard will be used for for proofs, adaptation means that user data is converted to a binary bit; we use its hash (serialization vs deserialization)
+Proofs are implemented in the EIP-712 standard and adjusted to ink! ecosystem.
+Proofs digned using user’s EVM private key.
+We are supporting this standard in Ink! smart contract to be able to verify the signature in ink! smart contract.
+Also, we are implementing an adjusted EIP-2771 standard to allow Agreement Signers gas-free delegation to publish proof on-chain.
+EIP-712 standard will be used for proofs, adaptation means that user data is converted to a binary bit; we use its hash (serialization vs deserialization)
-And 271 standard - to securely send the proof and receive it.
+And EIP-2771 standard - to securely send the proof and receive it.
-So that EVM standards will be adapted to !ink ecosystem requirements.
+So that EVM standards will be adapted to ink! ecosystem requirements.
 Example (interfaces) of the smart contracts can be found here https://github.com/DAOsign/daosign-smart-contracts  (Solidity version).

 Detailed storyboard can be found here: https://consideritdone.storiesonboard.com/m/PUCLDvQC4kKwoRJ8kbm3MA .